beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 ## Data Structures and Algorithms Problems
 - Intersection of Lists
 - K Closest Points
-- K-th smallest Value in Matrix
+- K-th Smallest Value in Matrix
 - Max Product of Three Values in Array